cs-mt/gameoflife-cli/README.md

 ## HOW TO SAVE/LOAD MAP

-* Enter draw mode with E
+* Enter draw mode with D
 * Press G for saving
 * Press L for loading
 * Enter file name.